atk4/book/en/core-features/objects.rst

 objects is a fundamental concept in Agile Toolkit.

 But the Toolkit is a full stack framework so there are invisible objects too.
-For example, when a Form object is submitted, it communicates via Ajax with a Model object nested inside it.
-When you add a Model object, your form knows which fields to display and how to store the data.
+For example, when you add a Model object to Form object, your form knows which fields to display and how to display.
+And when Form object is submitted, it communicates via AJAX with a Model object nested inside it which knows how to store the data.

 .. php:class:: AbstractObject